-Geonovum wants geospatial data to be used.
 The public sector creates a lot of geospatial data - a lot of it being open data -.
 These data could be useful to others, who are often not experts on spatial data.
 Can spatial APIs help out?
-That is what we want to find out in a testbed on spatial data APIs.
-We invite both private and public parties or consortia of parties to express their interest in a tender for this testbed.
+That is what we wanted to find out in a testbed on spatial data APIs.

-Goal of the testbed is to detect key success factors/best practices to enable more organizations and businesses to use spatial data.
-The submission period for the tender starts on July 5th, 2021.
-The deadline for submitting a tender is Thursday, September 2nd, 2021.
-The tender targets five specific research topics:
+Goal of the testbed was to detect key success factors/best practices to enable more organizations and businesses to use spatial data.
+The tender targeted five specific research topics:

 - Research topic #1: CRS extensions for spatial APIs